-How to Start a DBA in Rhode Island
+How to Set Up a DBA in Rhode Island

 Many people dream of turning their passion into a money-making business.
 However, many people assume that launching a business requires a ton of paperwork, but that’s not the case.
 In Rhode Island, you can file one form to register a business name, or a DBA, to get started.
 Wondering what a DBA is and why it’s important when starting a business?
 Keep on reading.

 A DBA is an acronym for “doing business as”, sometimes known as a fictitious name, trade name, or DBA name depending on which state you are acquiring, is a state-level name that your company can use to do business under.
 Or in simpler terms, a DBA is just another name you can use for your business.

 Sole proprietors can benefit a lot from using a DBA because instead of using their own name to run their business, they can use a DBA to operate under a different name, which makes your company look more legitimate and trustworthy to future consumers.

 If you are thinking about a unique business name for your startup as a sole proprietor, the next step would be DBA filing to make sure the name of the business you thought about could be the legal name for your business.
 Where you are registering for LLCs, general partnerships, or any type of business entity, the acquisition of a DBA is a good way to start.

 How to search DBA names in Rhode Island